cjhillbrand/websocket-sandbox/README.md

         *Note: The code for each function is made to handle this lab and the extended lab.
 There is a comment in each .js file that says **This is the beginning of the code for the extended lab.** Feel free to continue reading but is only neccessary for the extended lab.*

 ### Step 2: Adjusting Permissions
 *Note: For Lambda functions that need permissions to our WebSocket, we need to first receive the ARN for our WebSocket before attaching the permission.
-With this in mind the two functions that need this permission require us to complete this step after we have created the Websocket*
+With this in mind the one function that needs this permission requires us to complete this step after we have created the Websocket*
 1. Scroll down on the page of your lambda function and find the section *Execution Role*
 2. Check to see if there is a link to the role that you created previously.
 Open that link in another tab of your browser.
 3. We are now at the IAM Access and Policy page for our Role.
 If we have done everything correctly thus far regarding the permissions there should be none under the *Permission Policies* Table.